lerato23/CMPG323-Overview-31503160/README.md

 ![dia 323](https://user-images.githubusercontent.com/92342798/185333324-175db372-f5d9-4ef9-8149-3fc340ccd484.PNG)

 # Branching Strategies:
-Git Flow -
-GitHub Flow -
+Git Flow and GitHub Flow will be best strateies on the projects ahead

 # Use of .gitignore:
 The are parts and some files that I would not want to share publicly so this action will be useful as it is going to help on not tracking files I do not want to be tracked.